frederic-perez/AmE-dictionary/dictionary.md

 __allies__ _n_
 __allotment__
 __allotted__
+__almanac__ _n_ An annual publication devoted to the facts and statistics of a given subject.
+You might consult a sports almanac for the coming year's scheduled games, or information on your favorite (or least favorite) player.
 __almost surel__ _Apple almost surely will succeed in upgrading its security._
 __aloft__ :two::shit: _Dwayane Wade raised three fingers aloft._
 __aloof__ :two: /əˈluːf/ _adj_ Not friendly or forthcoming; cool and distant. _Syn_ distant, detached, unresponsive _They were courteous but faintly aloof._